 Contact us now – we would be happy to provide you a quotation.

 MRT Castings has 70 years of experience in gravity and pressure die casting working in the aerospace, defence, energy, health, infrastructure and media industries.

-As the recipient of the Queens Award for Innovation: International Trade, 2016, we are ideally suited to support clients around the world with projects requiring highly technical cast components.
+As the recipient of the Queen’s Award for Enterprise: International Trade 2016, we are ideally suited to support clients around the world with projects requiring highly technical cast components.